f-moose/oud-blog/_posts/2021-02-14-Nassam-Alayna-al-Hawa.md

 <br />

--Notes to self-
+-Analysis-
  Generally speaking I'm quite happy with the way this came out.
-There are a few areas I think can be improved upon however, these include:
+There are a few areas I think can I can improve upon however:

 1. Incorrect notes.
 At times I accidentally hit a note on the wrong string or briefly lose my place in the song.